abidaziz1/Useful-Commands-Cheat-sheets/Miscellaneous/IoT & OT Hacking/CEH.md

 Sniffing is a powerful method for attackers to intercept and analyze IoT device traffic, particularly when insecure protocols, default credentials, and weak encryption are in place.
 By using tools like Wireshark, Cascoda Packet Sniffer, and Suphacap, attackers can gain deep insights into IoT communication, enabling data theft and device compromise.
 Proactive security measures, such as enabling encryption and changing default settings, are essential to mitigate these risks.

+Vulnerability Scanning in IoT Devices

+Vulnerability scanning is a critical phase in the IoT hacking methodology, enabling attackers to identify weak configurations, hidden exploits, firmware bugs, and poorly secured communications.
+These insights help attackers exploit vulnerabilities, while for security professionals, vulnerability scanning helps detect and fix weaknesses before they can be exploited.

+---

+Steps in Vulnerability Scanning

+1. Identify Attack Surfaces:

+Attackers analyze the components of the IoT device, including firmware, open ports, services, and network communication protocols.

+2. Scan for Vulnerabilities:

+Tools are used to scan for firmware bugs, default credentials, weak encryption, and unpatched software.

+3. Exploit Identified Vulnerabilities:

+Attackers use the identified weaknesses as entry points to compromise the device or network.

+---

+Tools for Vulnerability Scanning

+1. IoTSeeker

+Purpose:

+Detects IoT devices using default, factory-set credentials.

+Focuses on HTTP/HTTPS services.

+How It Works:

+Scans networks for vulnerable IoT devices (e.g., CCTV cameras, DVRs) with unchanged default credentials.

+Alerts users to change credentials for enhanced security.

+Command:

+perl iotScanner.pl <IP address/range of IPs>

+---

+2. Genzai

+Purpose:

+Detects vulnerabilities in IoT dashboards, including routers, cameras, and HMIs (Human-Machine Interfaces).

+How It Works:

+Analyzes HTTP responses to identify default credentials and vendor-specific vulnerabilities.

+Saves scan results in JSON format for further analysis.

+Command:

+./genzai <target_host> -save scan.json

+---

+3. Nmap

+Purpose:

+Identifies live IoT devices on a network, their open ports, services, and operating systems.

+Detects IPv6 capabilities and hidden vulnerabilities.

+Commands:

+Basic scan:

+nmap -n -Pn -sS -pT:0-65535 -v -A -oX <Name> <IP>

+Comprehensive scan (TCP and UDP):

+nmap -n -Pn -sSU -pT:0-65535,U:0-65535 -v -A -oX <Name> <IP>

+Scan for IPv6-enabled devices:

+nmap -6 -n -Pn -sSU -pT:0-65535,U:0-65535 -v -A -oX <Name>

+---

+4. beSTORM

+Purpose:

+Smart fuzzer for identifying buffer overflow vulnerabilities and protocol-based issues.

+How It Works:

+Automates fuzzing by sending corrupted inputs to IoT devices and observing abnormal behavior.

+Detects application anomalies, even without source code access.

+Applications:

+IoT devices, process control systems, automotive devices, and aerospace systems.

+---

+5. Metasploit

+Purpose:

+Framework for testing and exploiting vulnerabilities in IoT devices.

+Features:

+Offers pre-built modules for IoT device exploitation.

+Useful for penetration testers to simulate real-world attacks.

+---

+6. IoTsploit

+Purpose:

+Penetration testing framework specifically for IoT devices.

+Features:

+Supports multiple IoT protocols.

+Helps identify and exploit weak configurations in IoT environments.

+---

+7. IoTVAS

+Purpose:

+IoT Vulnerability Assessment System for detailed scanning of IoT devices.

+Features:

+Detects insecure configurations, unpatched firmware, and software vulnerabilities.

+Provides recommendations for mitigation.

+---

+8. Enterprise IoT Security

+Purpose:

+Comprehensive security platform for enterprise IoT environments.

+Features:

+Monitors connected IoT devices in real-time.

+Detects and mitigates vulnerabilities using automated workflows.

+---

+Attack Scenarios Using Vulnerability Scanning

+Scenario 1: Smart Camera Exploitation

+1. Information Gathering:

+Use Nmap to identify smart cameras with open HTTP ports.

+nmap -p 80,8080 <target IP range>

+2. Scanning for Default Credentials:

+Use IoTSeeker to check for unchanged factory credentials.

+perl iotScanner.pl <IP range>

+3. Exploit:

+Access the web interface and gain control of the camera.

+---

+Scenario 2: Router Hijacking

+1. Information Gathering:

+Scan for wireless routers using Genzai.

+./genzai <router IP>

+2. Vulnerability Identification:

+Detect default credentials (admin:admin) and firmware issues.

+3. Exploitation:

+Log in using default credentials and modify settings to redirect traffic.

+---

+Benefits of Vulnerability Scanning

+For Attackers:

+1. Identifies Weaknesses:

+Detects default passwords, firmware bugs, and open ports.

+2. Streamlines Exploitation:

+Reduces the time required to compromise devices.

+For Security Professionals:

+1. Prevents Exploitation:

+Identifies vulnerabilities before attackers can exploit them.

+2. Improves Defense:

+Offers remediation techniques to strengthen IoT device security.

+---

+Defensive Strategies for Vulnerability Mitigation

+1. Change Default Credentials:

+Replace factory-set passwords with strong, unique ones.

+2. Firmware Updates:

+Regularly update firmware to fix known vulnerabilities.

+3. Port Security:

+Disable unnecessary open ports and services.

+4. Encryption:

+Use secure communication protocols like HTTPS and TLS.

+5. Network Segmentation:

+Isolate IoT devices from critical systems using VLANs.

+6. Monitor Traffic:

+Employ intrusion detection systems (IDS) to identify suspicious activities.

+---

+Conclusion

+Vulnerability scanning is a double-edged sword.
+While attackers use it to identify and exploit weaknesses in IoT devices, security professionals can use the same tools to proactively secure networks.
+By employing tools like IoTSeeker, Genzai, and Nmap, organizations can identify vulnerabilities, enforce strong security policies, and mitigate potential threats before they become a problem.